-At age 96 in 2020, Tim Thompson is one of the ever-rarer surviving veterans of World War II who played major-league baseball.
-Thompson also remains together with his wife of 77 years, Lois (two months younger).
-Their marriage has outlasted Tim’s remarkable career in the game as player, manager, coach, and scout.
+At age 96 in 2020, Tim Thompson was one of the ever-rarer surviving veterans of World War II who played major-league baseball.
+Thompson also remained together with his wife of 77 years, Lois (two months younger).
+Their marriage outlasted Tim’s remarkable career in the game as player, manager, coach, and scout.

 Thompson’s WWII service actually predated his time in the pros.
 He entered the United States Navy in May 1943 and separated from the service in December 1945.
 He signed with the Brooklyn Dodgers in 1946 and began in the minors the following year.
 The catcher (said to be one of the first backstops to wear eyeglasses) finally made his big-league debut for the Dodgers at the age of 30, on April 20, 1954.
 He made his last appearance in the majors in 1958 and played on the minors through 1962.
 After his playing days were over, he came home to the place where his love of baseball began and enjoyed a long career in scouting.